-Permitted characters in the arguments include alphanumeric characters for the index pairs and;, colon, comma, open parenthesis, closed parenthesis and white space.
+Permitted characters in the arguments include alphanumeric characters for the index pairs and:

-- the colon character (required to separate a group of pairs of indices and the integer label from other groups of indices and labels) - the comma character (required to separate the row and column integers in an index pair) - open and close parentheses (required to group index pairs) - numeric characters (integers, required to label a group of identical pairs) and to specify row and column number in an index pair.
+the colon character (required to separate a group of pairs of indices and the integer label from other groups of indices and labels)

-White space is required between index pairs, and before and after an integer label.
-White space is not permitted afte the open paranehtesins and before the closed parenthesis of an index pair.
+the comma character (required to separate the row and column integers in an index pair)

+open and close parentheses (required to group index pairs) numeric characters (integers, required to label a group of identical pairs)

+White space is required between pairs.
 White space is not permitted between the integer label and the colon character.

 Lists of index pairs may span multiple lines.
 Multiple labels may appear on the same line.
 Labels and associated index pairs may be separated by a line-termination sequence.
-An integer label may be followed by another integer label without an intervening index pair.